graphql-query-rewriter/core/README.md

 });
 ```

+The above rewriter will only match on fragments named `thingFragment`, or queries named `getThing` or `getOtherThing`.

 ## Current Limitations

 Currently GraphQL Query Rewriter can only work with a single operation per query, and cannot properly handle aliased fields.
 These limitations should hopefully be fixed soon.
 Contributions are welcome!